danielyxie/bitburner/doc/source/netscript/singularityfunctions/installAugmentations.rst

     This function will automatically install your Augmentations, resetting the game as usual.

-    It will return true if successful, and false otherwise.
+    This function will return false if it was not able to install Augmentations.

+    If this function successfully installs Augmentations, then it has no return value because all scripts are immediately terminated.